Documentation Index

 • Remote Gateway: Static IP Address

-• IP Address: Insert the IP of your NordLayer dedicated server
+• IP Address: Insert the IP of your NordLayer server with a dedicated IP

 • Interface: select your WAN interface